 If you’re visiting Galle during an international cricket match, be sure to reserve accommodation and entry tickets before-hand to avoid disappointment.

-Visit the Dutch Market - Housed under a 300-year-old columned roof market is an experience in itself.
+Visit the Dutch Market - Housed under a 300-year-old columned roof, visiting the market is an experience in itself.
 If you are out and about in the area the locals will point you in the direction of this local market, you can also pick up some fresh local fruits to relish here.

 Hike Rumassala - Rumassala or famously known as Buena Vista among the tourists, this picturesque natural site can be found within easy reach of the Galle harbour.
 The area in and around Rumassala is home to a rich biodiversity also home to the Japanese Peace Pagoda.